fkhoda/checkout-shoppinglist-api/README.md

 ## Tooling

 ### Required

 - ASP.NET Core 1.1

 ### Optional

-- Docker (Optional) - Tested on Docker client 17.04.0-ce, Docker server 17.05.0-ce, Docker Machine 0.10.0 and Docker Compose 1.12.0
+- Docker - Tested on Docker client 17.04.0-ce, Docker server 17.05.0-ce, Docker Machine 0.10.0 and Docker Compose 1.12.0
-- Kubernetes (Optional) - Tested on Kubernetes v1.6.0, kubectl v1.6.2 and Minikube v0.19.0
+- Kubernetes - Tested on Kubernetes v1.6.0, kubectl v1.6.2 and Minikube v0.19.0

+Note that you may need to increase your VM memory limit to 4GB or higher.

 ## Build